Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Introduction

-This paper explores Gaussian wavepacket dynamics from the perspective of a nonlinear TDSE with an effective potential that is a quadratic polynomial of coordinates with expansion coefficients that depend on the state of the system.
-The remainder of the paper is organized as follows:\ Section~\ref{sec:lin_TDSE} reviews the basic properties of the linear TDSE in order to highlight the differences from the nonlinear TDSE, presented in Sec.~\ref{sec:nonlin_TDSE}.
 The main Sec.~\ref{sec:NL-TDSE_for_GWP} defines the Gaussian wavepacket dynamics as an example of a nonlinear TDSE.
-In this section, we will derive equations of motion for the parameters of the Gaussian wavepacket in terms of the coefficients of the effective quadratic potential and analyze time reversibility and the conservation of norm, energy, effective energy, and symplectic structure.
+We derive equations of motion for the parameters of the Gaussian in terms of the coefficients of the effective quadratic potential and analyze time reversibility and the conservation of norm, energy, effective energy, and symplectic structure.
+Although the focus on Gaussian wavepackets makes it possible to obtain more detailed results, the formalism remains more general than the variational and symplectic approaches because the nonlinear TDSE analyzed in Sec.~\ref{sec:NL-TDSE_for_GWP} still does not have to arise from the variational principle and the equations of motion do not have to be Hamiltonian for a non-canonical symplectic structure.
 Examples of wavepacket dynamics employing Gaussians with a flexible width are presented in Sec.~\ref{sec:TG_methods} and Gaussians with a fixed width in Sec.~\ref{sec:FG_methods}.
+In Sec.~\ref{sec:SQV-TGWD}, we propose a new, single-quartic TGWD, which---in contrast to the similarly accurate but much more expensive local quartic approximation---conserves both the symplectic structure and effective energy and, at the same time, improves the accuracy over the local cubic approximation without increasing the cost.
+The proposed method allows for tunneling, but, unlike Coalson and Karplus's variational TGWD, makes it possible to evaluate analytically the expectation values of the potential, gradient, and Hessian; it is, therefore, a natural extension of Heller's thawed Gaussian approximation, which uses classical trajectories and cannot describe tunnelling.
 Geometric integrators for the general Gaussian wavepacket dynamics are described in Sec.~\ref{sec:integrators}.
-Section~\ref{sec:Hagedorn_parametrization} translates all results from Heller's to Hagedorn's parametrization of the Gaussian wavepacket and Sec.~\ref{sec:conclusion} concludes the paper.
-For reference, we have summarized in Table~\ref{tab:notation} nonstandard notation used in this paper.
+Section~\ref{sec:Hagedorn_parametrization} translates all results from Heller's to Hagedorn's parametrization of the Gaussian wavepacket.
+Finally, Sec.~\ref{sec:conclusion} discusses the relationship between three approaches to the TGWD and concludes the paper.
+For reference, the nonstandard notation used in this paper is summarized in Table~\ref{tab:notation}.